giotto-ai/the-shape-of-chemical-functions/README.md

 most promising and fascinating research direction of AI.
 In this notebook we want to give a baseline indication to show how topological data analysis tools can be exploited to analyze molecules.
-More importantly, we show empirically that shapes matter, in the sense that it is possible to match properties objects with their shapes.
+More importantly, we show empirically that shapes matter, in the sense that it is possible to match properties of objects with their shapes.

 The HIV dataset was introduced by the Drug Therapeutics Program (DTP) AIDS Antiviral Screen, which